maroehri/git-tutorial/README.md

 ### git init

-This will create and initialize an empty git repository
+the `git init` command will create and initialize an empty git repository

 ### git add